VSI Media Robot Utility Installation and User Guide

 The information in this section applies to the classes of libraries listed at https://vmssoftware.com/products/supported-platforms/.

-With ESL and MSL tape libraries, the drives and robot units are separate.
+With MSL tape libraries, the drives and robot units are separate.
 There are three parts to the naming convention for a tape library:

 • The name begins with the MK prefix for tape devices and the GK prefix for robotic devices.